rongrimes/ssd1306/README.md

 ***

 #### The font module
-(Content coming)
+This was interesting.
+I don't know of any font to pixel translation or such and experimented with different ways.
+Eventually I found an old program: `printerbanner` on... well this is embarassing really.
+It was on the Windows Ubuntu platform.
+Now, I'm not running Ubuntu anywhere (besides the Windows WSL platform) and in particular it's not available on Raspberry PiOS.

+`printerbanner` has the feature where you can specify the font size - in my case I wanted a font size of 28 pixels.
+(See **Design Limitation**: I will need to regenerate the font if I get a 64 line SSD1306 OLED Display).

+The font file is mostly just `printerbanner` output redirected, along with a comments feature and a way to label each character.
+It's not clever, and I didn't even rotate the characters... but it works really well.

 ***

 ## Design Limitation
 I have the SSD1306 128x32 SPI device.
 This means (obviously) that there are 32 horizontal lines.
-What is less obvious is that the lines are numbered 1,3,5,7...
+What is less obvious is that the lines are numbered 1,3,5,7... since this device is a reduced version of the 128x64 Display.
 The code takes this into account.

 However the code is "not 64 line" ready, meaning... for a 64 line display, the code needs to be reviewed and adjusted accordingly.
 (I'll fix the code if/when I get a 64 line display - anyone want to send me a SSD1306 128x64 OLED device?)